 Maybe that old twinge in your knee has popped up again.
 Or perhaps you have a migraine that’s threatening to split your head in two.
 So, you reach for the bottle of Celebrex or Advil, just looking for a little pain relief.

-Unfortunately, according to the findings of a new study, if you’ve suffered from a prior heart attack, along with that relief may come a staggering jump in your risk of suffering another attack…or even of dying.
+Unfortunately, according to the findings of one study, if you’ve suffered from a prior heart attack, along with that relief could come a staggering jump in your risk of suffering another—potentially deadly this time—attack.

-Danish researchers looked at the risk associated with the use of nonsteroidal anti-inflammatory drugs (NSAIDs) in adults who had already suffered from a heart attack between 1997 and 2006.
+Danish researchers looked at the risk associated with the use of nonsteroidal anti-inflammatory drugs (NSAIDs) in adults who had already suffered from a heart attack over a 10 year period.

 What they found was…frankly…pretty shocking.

-Despite warnings extending back to at least 2007 regarding the use of NSAIDs for anyone who has heart disease, doctors are apparently still handing out prescriptions for them as if they were lollipops with every office visit.
+Despite extensive warnings regarding the use of NSAIDs for anyone who has heart disease, doctors were apparently still handing out prescriptions for them with every office visit.

-In fact, a full 42% of the 83,675 heart-attack survivors that the Danish researchers looked at had been prescribed at least one NSAID!
+In fact, a full 42 percent of the 83,675 heart-attack survivors that the Danish researchers looked at had been prescribed at least one NSAID!

-Yes, you read that right.
-More than 35,000 patients were handed a piece of paper that could very well be a death warrant.
-We’re entering negligence territory here.
+Meaning more than 35,000 patients were handed a piece of paper that could very well be a death warrant.

 If you’ve had a heart attack, do yourself a favor and wean yourself off of NSAIDs as quickly as possible.
 Doing so may very well save your life.

-And if you’re on the NSAID diclofenac (brand names: Voltaren, Cataflam, and Voltaren-XR), cold turkey might be the best approach to take…since users are three times more likely to die or have another heart attack within a week of use.
+And if you’re on the NSAID diclofenac (brand names: Voltaren, Cataflam, and Voltaren-XR), cold turkey might be the best approach.
+Diclofenac users were found to be three times more likely to die, or have another heart attack, within a week of use.

 Remember that while it’s true that every man dies we certainly don’t have to make it a race to the finish line